 The skills tested in the Verbal Reasoning section are Reading Comprehension, Text Completion and Sentence Equivalence.
 The questions are framed to understand a candidate’s analyzing skills along with the ability to draw conclusions, understand and add value to partial information provided as well as identify the perception of the author.
 It also tests the candidate’s ability to identify vital points and differentiate between them.
 The section also aims to test the candidate’s skills with reference to understanding work relationships and concepts.

 In the Analytical Section, of GRE 2019, the candidate is required to understand and articulate ideas both simple and complex effectively.
 The section also expects the candidates to be able to support ideas with significant reasons and examples as well as examine claims and associated facts while able to maintain a rational and well-focused discussion.

-Various organisations use GRE 2017 scores while considering candidates for their graduate programmes.
-It is accepted by institutions across the world for their postgraduate programmes.
+Academic institutions across the world use GRE General Test scores while considering candidates for their graduate programmes.
 GRE is most commonly accepted by universities.
 The acceptance of GRE score usually depends on the department.
 Also, GRE subject test score is not required by all universities or departments.
 Aspirants can apply for the GRE subject test if the department requires it.

 GRE 2019 Scoring Pattern